nardew/bci-simulator/README.md

 	Original portfolio value: 1,129.57 // <= portfolio value for holding the original index without rebalancing (in case of a single rebalancing the values are naturally the same)

 Overall fee: 2.09
 ```

+### BCI vs. HODL

+Unfortunately, in every single simulation BCI5 and BCI10 underperformed compared to a simple holding of the original portfolio.
+There are several factors responsible for this, mainly strong correlation between BTC and other leading currencies and dilution of BTC holdings due to rebalancing despite its price outperforming other assets.

 ### Implemented BCI rules